akramhammam5/Pycalculator/README.md

 # Pycalculator
 A simple calculator using tkinter in python.
 This is a simple project without any OOP.
+The application has a very basic GUI.